ietf-wg-cellar/ebml-specification/specification.markdown

 `/EBMLSchema/element/@length`.

-The `length` attribute is a value to express the valid length of the Element Data as written measured in octets.
+The `length` attribute is a value to express the valid length of the Element Data as written, measured in octets.
 The length provides a constraint in addition to the Length value of the definition of the corresponding EBML Element Type.
 This length **MUST** be expressed as either a non-negative integer or a range (see